sapnamohanta/nodejs-deloypment-docker/README.md

 ## ✅ Expected Outcome

 * A containerized application successfully deployed and running on an AWS EC2 instance.
-* Scalable and consistent environment via Docker.
+* Scalable and consistent environment with the help of Docker.

 ---